obrie/retrokit/README.md

 This is all supported for the following systems:

-* 3DO
 * Arcade
-* Atari 2600
+* Atari - 2600
-* Atari 7800
+* Atari - 7800
+* Atari - Jaguar
+* Atari - Lynx
+* Coleco - ColecoVision
-* Commodore 64
+* Commodore - 64
+* GCE - Vectrex
+* Mattel - Intellivision
-* Nintendo 64
+* Nintendo - Nintendo 64
-* Nintendo Entertainment System
-* Nintendo Game Boy
+* Nintendo - Game Boy
-* Nintendo Game Boy Advanced
+* Nintendo - Game Boy Advanced
-* Nintendo Game Boy Color
+* Nintendo - Game Boy Color
+* Nintendo - Nintendo Entertainment System
+* Nintendo - Super Nintendo Entertainment System
+* Panasonic - 3DO
-* PC
+* PC - DOS
+* Philips - Videopac
-* PC Engine / TurboGrafx-16
+* NEC - PC Engine / TurboGrafx-16
+* Sega - 32X
-* Playstation
+* Sega - CD
-* Sega CD0
+* Sega - Dreamcast
-* Sega Game Gear
+* Sega - Game Gear
-* Sega Genesis / MegaDrive
+* Sega - Genesis / MegaDrive
-* Sega Mastersystem
+* Sega - Mastersystem
-* Super Nintendo Entertainment System
-* Turbografx
-* MegaDrive
-* PSX
+* Sega - SG-1000
+* SNK - Neo Geo Pocket
-* SegaCD
+* Sony - Playstation

 There are also system-specific features, including:

 * Automatic joystick selection for Commodore 64 via C64 Dreams spreadsheet
 * Automatic integration of eXoDOS configurations for PC games
-* Automatic selection of the appropriate rom set for arcade games
+* Automatic selection of the best emulator per-game for Arcade, Atari Jaguar, and N64
+* Optimized settings per-game for Arcade, Atari Jaguar, and N64

 All of this means you can set up your arcade machine from scratch to feature-complete with less than a few hours worth of work.
 The automated scripts could take